lanl-aea/waves/README.rst

    $ conda install waves --channel conda-forge

 Project deployment to ``conda-forge`` is incomplete.
-Until then, please contact the development team for a copy of the most recent build.
+Until then, please download a copy of the Conda package from the `WAVES releases`_ or contact the development team for a copy of the most recent build.
 From an active Conda environment, the project can then be installed directly from the package file as

 .. code-block::